-The model was generally found to underestimate the polarimetric signals in the lower levels (-3 to -13°C), where snow aggregates dominated the simulated hydrometeor population.
-Sensitivity studies with different combinations of aspect ratios and widths of each hydrometeor's canting angle distribution in the FO could also not explain this model bias, indicating 1) shortcomings in the FO and requirement of more reliable snow scattering models to draw valid conclusions from that, and/or 2)
+The model was generally found to underestimate the polarimetric signals in the lower levels (-3 to -13 °C), where snow aggregates dominated the simulated hydrometeor population.
+Sensitivity studies with different combinations of aspect ratios and widths of each hydrometeor's canting angle distribution in the FO could also not explain this model bias, indicating (1) shortcomings in the FO and requirement of more reliable snow-scattering models to draw valid conclusions from and/or (2) missing additional secondary ice production parameterisation in the model.

-In the absence of in-situ measurements using aircraft, this study shows the potential of polarimetric radar observations and radar retrievals based on high-resolution X-band radars for evaluating and improving the simulated cloud microphysical process by NWP models.
-For the model used in this study, improvements in the synthetic polarimetric signatures were found to be sensitive to uncertainty in the prescribed $D{ice}$ and $T{gr}$ , while still constraining the accumulated precipitation at model resolvable scales.
+In the absence of in situ measurements using aircraft, this study shows the potential of polarimetric radar observations and radar retrievals based on high-resolution X-band radars for evaluating and improving the simulated cloud microphysical process by NWP models.
+For the model used in this study, improvements in the synthetic polarimetric signatures were found to be sensitive to uncertainty in the prescribed $D{\rm ice}$ and $T{\rm gr}$ , while still constraining the accumulated precipitation at model-resolvable scales.
 The latter is an important achievement for operational weather forecasting models to improve the simulated cloud microphysical processes in the model, without further degrading the forecast surface precipitation.

-Future studies should make additional use of multi-frequency spectral radar polarimetric observations, which would further allow us to investigate the evolution of the ice particle size distributions (Trömel et al., 2021), along with numerical modeling to better understand the biases in modeled IWC partitioning.
+Future studies should make additional use of multifrequency spectral radar polarimetric observations, which would further allow us to investigate the evolution of the ice particle size distributions (Trömel et al., 2021), along with numerical modelling to better understand the biases in modelled IWC partitioning.